LegumeFederation/Traits/README.md

 # Traits
-Handling of traits within Legume Federation software components, and recommendations to data curators.
+SOPs for trait data, handling and use of trait ontology hierarchies within Legume Federation software components, and recommendations to data curators.